-The following describes the control settings for use during on-going operation (vaporizer was started as described in Chapter VII and then shut down, with the pilot staying lit).
+The following describes the control settings for use during on-going operation.

-- Verify that the pilot is still lit. - Turn the black burner control knob counter-clockwise from the PILOT to the ON position.
-Leave the temperature dial in the HI position.
-This will turn the main burner ON. - After burner shuts off and pilot remains lit, open the vapor hand valve, located on the 3/4" LPG vapor outlet.
+- Ensure that burner is lighted and the burner control knob is on the PILOT position. - Turn the burner control knob from the PILOT to the ON position.
+Leave the temperature dial in the VERY HOT position. - After burner shuts off and pilot remains lit, open the vapor hand valve, located on the 3/4" LPG vapor outlet.

-Open the outlet valve only after the unit has reached normal operating temperature (burner cycle completed).
+Open the outlet valve only after the unit has reached normal operating temperature.